 A Central Home at 13 Hill Park Crescent administered the system and processed new arrivals.

-- Plymouth and West Devon Record Office, Unit 3, Clare Place, Plymouth PL4 0JW.
-Most of the records were destroyed by enemy bombing in 1941.
+- Plymouth and West Devon Record Office, The Box, Tavistock Place, Plymouth, Devon PL4 8AX.
+Most of local records were destroyed by enemy bombing in 1941.
 Holdings include: Board and Committee minutes (1909-1930); Poor Law Board and Local Government Board correspondence 1851-19145.

 Unless otherwise indicated, this page () is copyright Peter Higginbotham.
 Contents may not be reproduced without permission.